-Everyone knows about the Cyclone and the Wonder Wheel—and the new Thunderbolt—but maybe you’re not a thrill seeker.
+Everyone knows about the Cyclone, Thunderbolt and Wonder Wheel, but maybe you’re not a thrill seeker.
 If that’s the case, don’t worry.
 There are plenty of fun things to do at Coney Island that don’t require you to be at least this tall to ride, and that you can do on a full stomach without any trepidation.
 Interested?
 Check out our list.

 1. See a Brooklyn Cyclones baseball game